-Buying or selling a leasehold property
+Buying or selling a leasehold property with a short lease?

-buying a leasehold property with a short lease?
+Buying a leasehold property with a short lease?

 When purchasing a leasehold property your solicitor should advise you on the terms of the lease, the ground rent and how long is left.
 The agent does not always do this and are sometimes wrongly advised by the vendor.